// Filter icons // Map icons // Social Icons

 Details

 The Northern Rivers Rail Trail is a shared recreation and nature trail traversing some of the most spectacular countryside in Australia.
-When completed, the 132 km trail will connect Murwillumbah, before tracking south through the Tweed Valley to Crabbes Creek, through the Byron Shire to Eltham, and on through Lismore and Bentley, finishing at Casino.
+When completed, the 132 kilometre trail will connect Murwillumbah, before tracking south through the Tweed Valley to Crabbes Creek, through the Byron Shire to Eltham, and on through Lismore and Bentley, finishing at Casino.

 Two sections are completed and are now open.